-Questions about apartment security and a gang takeover of my building?
+Questions about the apartment security gang takeover of my building?

 - My rental property was taken over by Los Angeles gang members.

 - How can I get them out and make my building safe?

 - I called the police and was told they can’t remove them, is that true?

 A Crime School listener named Victor contacted me asking for advice about apartment security and gang takeover of his building.
 I spoke to him on the phone to gather more details.